-Education: Stanford University, BA Economics (magna cum laude), 1950; Stanford Law School, LL.D, 1952
+Education: Stanford University, B.A. in Economics, 1950, graduated magna cum laude; Stanford Law School, LL.B, 1952

-Other Facts: In law school, was on the Stanford Law Review and third in her class.
+In law school, was on the Stanford Law Review and third in her class.

-She completed law school in 2 years.
+Completed law school in two years.

-1952-1953 - County deputy attorney in San Mateo, California
+1952-1953 - County deputy attorney in San Mateo, California.

 1959 - Opens a law firm in Maryvale, Arizona.

 1965-1969 - Assistant Attorney General of Arizona.

 1969 - Appointed to fill a vacant seat in the Arizona Senate.

-1970 - Elected to the Arizona Senate as a Republican.
+1970 - Elected to the Arizona Senate.

 1975-1979 - Superior Court judge of Maricopa County.

 1979-1981 - Judge of the Arizona Court of Appeals.

-September 22, 1981 - Confirmed by the US Senate.
+September 21, 1981 - Confirmed by the US Senate.

-September 25, 1981 - Sworn in as the first female Supreme Court Justice of the United States.
+September 25, 1981 - Sworn in as the first female Supreme Court justice of the United States.

 1999 - Writes the majority ruling opinion in the 5-4 sexual harassment ruling that public school districts that receive federal funds can be held liable when they are "deliberately indifferent" to the harassment of one student by another.
 Aurelia Davis v.
 Monroe County Bd. of Ed